-This month’s action is to take a step toward electrifying your home or vehicle(s).
-Below are TWO actions, from inexpensive to ambitious.
-Please choose one and take it!
+This month’s action is to take a step toward electrifying your home.
+There are two actions to choose from, both from Rewiring America:

-If you’d like to learn more about the vital role of electrification in climate action, or are considering an electric vehicle for your next car, we’re providing some additional resources below:
+If you’d like to learn more about the Inflation Reduction Act and the vital role of electrification in climate action, below are links to some additional resources:

-Saul Griffith, 12-minute video: One Billion Machines that will Electrify America
+One Billion Machines that will Electrify America 12-minute video from Saul Griffith

 Most people are aware that climate has changed around the world.
 Fires in Greece, California, and Siberia; flooding in Belgium, China, Germany; and record-breaking temperatures in too many places to name.

 The cause of all this: added gases to the atmosphere (called “greenhouse gases”) that hold heat close to the surface.
 Two of the worst are carbon dioxide from burning fuels, and methane, also called natural gas.

 The U.N.’s Intergovernmental Panel on the Climate Crisis announced a “Code Red for Humanity” August 9, saying we have very little time to make changes to reduce the gases we keep adding to the air.
 I now always wear a red shirt to meetings, as a sign of the climate emergency we face.

 We are in for a world of hurt.
 Global warming will worsen the problems of hunger, homelessness, education, immigration, mental illness, racial equity, social justice, and every other problem in society.

 Meanwhile ad campaigns have promoted the idea that cutting fossil fuel use to reduce greenhouse gases means that we will suffer, lose jobs, hurt the economy, and be unable to live life as we wish.
 This is false: we will suffer much more if we do not create large-scale change.
 The actions below are all important, but require no change in your daily life.